A Grey Wolf sighting just before the badlands was my day’s highlight.

 It was right before the edge of the Mesa that I saw the wolf.
 This was not a coyote.
 I know what coyotes look like.

 As I strode across the open Mesa, a quick movement in my peripheral vision drew my eyes to the right.
 I stopped to watch the animal loping just outside the treeline.
 Unfortunately, when I stopped, it also froze.

 The wolf was a light grayish-white color.
 I turned to face it as it swung its head towards me, studying me just as I was him.
 The wolf was long and lean but not as tall as I expected.
 Although the animal was far away, I could see him tense as he crouched slightly.

 Suddenly, he was gone.
 It was amazing to watch.
 The wolf seemed to melt into the trees.
-I stood there watching to see if it would come out further up the treeline, but it never did show itself again.
-I suspected he was watching from the shadows, and maybe even continuing to track me down the mesa.
+I stood there watching to see if it would come out further up the tree line, but it never did show itself again.
+I suspected he was watching from the shadows and maybe even continuing to track me down the Mesa.

 It probably sounds a little corny, but you often know when you are being watched out here.
 I’ve always wondered how I know to look in a specific direction or turn to spot something behind me.
 I suspect it is more science than anything else, probably senses we don’t even realize are being used.
 Maybe smells brought to us by a slightly shifting breeze, subtle sounds picked up by our “animal brains.”
 Who knows, but it becomes more dominant the longer I’m out here and away from other “distractions.”